sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xorg-x11-fonts-misc</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : misc bitmap fonts for the X Window System
+Short desc    : misc bitmap fonts for the X Window System
 URL          : https://www.x.org
-Лицензия     : MIT and Lucida and Public Domain
+License      : MIT and Lucida and Public Domain
-Описание     : This package contains misc bitmap Chinese, Japanese, Korean, Indic, and Arabic
+Descript     : This package contains misc bitmap Chinese, Japanese, Korean, Indic, and Arabic
              : fonts for use with X Window System.
 ```